 - The morning-after pills are to be used in case of emergencies only, so do not make a habit or your health may be affected.

-- Don’t Panic: Remember this is not a life-threatening moment.
+- Don’t panic: Remember an unwanted pregnancy is not a life-threatening moment.
 Of course, it is an emergency situation but it can be worsened if you panic at the first instance.

 - Learn from it: Once you have experienced this situation, you will have to ensure you do not have to undergo a similar time again.
 Use proper contraception every time you have sex and be prepared for emergencies.

 - Take responsibility: Do not play the victim card while dealing with this surprise.
-Take responsibility of your actions and you will feel in better control of the situation.
+Take responsibility for your actions and you will feel in better control of the situation.